fre5h/datetime-php/README.md

 * Methods for creating current \DateTime and \DateTimeImmutable.
 * Immutable ValueObject DateRange.
 * Getting array of objects/strings of all dates in date range.
+* DateTimeCloner allows to clone dates into \DateTime or \DateTimeImmutable instances.